irpanzy/irpanzy/README.md

 - 🔭 Currently working on multiple **HTML & CSS**, **JavaScript**, **Dart**, and **PHP** projects.
 - 🌱 Always eager to learn more about **Full Stack Web Development**.
 - 💻 Passionate about creating user-friendly web applications.
-- 🎓 Studying Software Engineering at **Telkom University PurwokertO**.
+- 🎓 Studying Software Engineering at **Telkom University Purwokerto**.

 ---